 Being a bit ‘freaky’, ‘weird’, ‘awkward’, ‘strange’, ‘nerdy’ is great, as long as you have good intentions!
 It’s what we can call PERSONALITY.

-Your uniqueness, may sometime feel like a burden in a society where everyone copies another.
+Your uniqueness may sometimes feel like a burden in a society where everyone copies another.
 Be proud of being different.
-Nevertheless, not fitting in to the mainstream group, could made you a victim of bullying in the past, leading to feeling awkward in social interactions.
+Nevertheless, not fitting into the mainstream group, could make you a victim of bullying in the past, leading to feeling awkward in social interactions.

 As long as it’s great to be a bit weird, unique, strange or whatever, social awkwardness taken to the extreme can sabotage your dating life and stop you from growing emotionally as a person.

 The good news is that you can overcome the barriers that prevent you from being more confident around women and slowly learn to approach them.
 However, if you’re looking for a quick hack, this isn’t it.

 How to get a girlfriend?
 As easy as it would be to become a master of dating, change does happen overnight.
 Since many of the factors that cause social awkwardness stem from how you perceive yourself as a person, you will need to take the time to work on yourself and, yes, practice.